-Mr Anwar first made his name as a student leader of a youth Islamic organisation, founding Malaysia's Islamic youth movement, ABIM.
+Mr Anwar, now 73, first made his name as a charismatic firebrand student leader who founded Malaysia's Islamic youth movement, ABIM.

-His joining Malaysia's dominant party, United Malays National Organisation (UMNO), in 1982 came as a surprise to many but proved to be a good political move - he enjoyed a quick ascent up the political ladder and held multiple ministerial posts.
+But it proved to be a canny political move - he climbed rapidly up the political ladder and held multiple ministerial posts.

-But claims of sodomy were again made against him in 2008, in what he said was another attempt by the government to sideline him.
+But claims of sodomy were again made against Mr Anwar in 2008, in what he said was another attempt by the government to sideline him.

 A High Court eventually cleared Mr Anwar of the charges in January 2012, citing a lack of evidence.